 While most museums are free to enter in London, there are a few paid attractions that are worth checking out.

-If you’re traveling alone or with a group, you may want to consider getting The London Pass.
-This includes free entry to over 60 London attractions, a free Hop on Hop off bus tour, an optional Oyster travecard and more.
+A smart way to save money on London’s paid attractions and tours is to use The London Pass.
+If you’re traveling alone or with a group, The London Pass can be a great way to save time and money.
+This includes free entry to over 70 London attractions such as The Tower of London, a free Hop on Hop off bus tour, an optional Oyster travelcard and more.